A Matrix Generalization of the Hardy-Littlewood-P\'olya Rearrangement Inequality and Its Applications: Introduction

 \end{thm}

-On the other hand, there are also various generalizations of inequality~\eqref{ineq:HLP} to the matrix case, with the entries of vectors replaced by the eigenvalues $\lambda_i (\cdot)$ or singular values $\sigma_i (\cdot)$ of matrices.
-One such example is the following result. \begin{thm}[{Carlen and Lieb~\cite[Theorems 3.1-3.2]{carlen2006some}\footnote{In \cite[Theorems 3.1-3.2]{carlen2006some}, the more general inequalities
+There are also various generalizations of inequality~\eqref{ineq:HLP} to the matrix setting, where the entries of vectors are replaced by the eigenvalues or singular values of matrices.
+One such example is the following result.
+To state it, we denote the $i$-th largest eigenvalue by $\lambda_i(\cdot)$. \begin{thm}[{Carlen and Lieb~\cite[Theorems 3.1-3.2]{carlen2006some}\footnote{In \cite[Theorems 3.1-3.2]{carlen2006some}, the more general inequalities

-for $p \ge 0$ are obtained under the same conditions on $A,B$ and $q$.
-However, as shown in its proof, the first inequality can be reduced to the case of $p=0$. }}] Let $A,B\in \mathbb{R}^{n\times n}$ be positive semidefinite matrices and $q \ge 1$.
+are obtained for $p \ge 0$ and under the same conditions on $A$, $B$, and $q$.
+However, as shown in the proof in~\cite{carlen2006some}, the first inequality can be reduced to the case of $p=0$. }}] Let $A,B\in \mathbb{R}^{n\times n}$ be positive semidefinite matrices and $q \ge 1$.
 Then, it holds that

 If $q \ge 1$ is an integer, it also holds that